defiant00/minet/Documentation/Quick Start for JS Coders.md

 ;>
 ```
 The **=** operator is equivalent to JavaScript's **===** operator.

 There is currently no equivalent to JavaScript's **==** operator.

 The words **and** and **or** are used instead of **&&** and **||** respectively.

 In Minet both **function** and **return** have been shortened to **fn** and **ret** respectively.

-Also, assignment is the only way to create functions.
+Assignment is the only way to create functions.
 ```
 	mult: fn(x, y)
 		ret x * y